Mick Neville (hurler born 1891)

 Michael Neville (14 February 1891 – 12 September 1973) was an Irish hurler who played as a full-forward for the Dublin and Limerick senior teams from 1913 to 1924.

 Neville made his first appearance for the Dublin team during the 1913 championship and became a regular player over much of the next decade.
 During that time, he won two All-Ireland winner's medals and four Leinster winner's medals.
 Neville later joined the Limerick team, winning one Munster winners' medal.

-At club level, Rochford enjoyed a successful career with Faughs in Dublin, winning six county club championship winners' medals.
+At club level, Neville enjoyed a successful career with Faughs in Dublin, winning six county club championship winners' medals.
 He ended his club career with the Croagh-Kilfinny club in Limerick.

+The new county grounds in Rathkeale were gifted to the County Board by the Neville family, so they were named Mick Neville Park in his honour.